sourcebits-robertbiggs/ChocolateChip-UI-Book/13-Mediators Data Binding.markdown

 #Mediators, Pub/Sub and Data Binding

-Mediators are a really useful coding pattern to help organize and main a UI.
+Mediators are a really useful coding pattern to help organize and maintain a UI.
 A mediator is an object that represents another object.
 This object could be anything.
 When using a mediator with a user interface, a mediator usually represents the visual aspect of some interactive part of the interace.
 That way, if the user makes a choice while interacting with the UI, the mediator becomes aware and does something, such as updating the model, or persisting the model, or acquires other data relevant to the user's choice.

 The role of a mediator is to keep your view and your model completely separated.
-With proper mediators, you model doesn't need to know anything about how your view is built or works.
-Similarly, your view doesn't need to know anything about the model, where it comes from, how it gets data, or stores it, or validates it, or any other data related thing.
+With proper mediators, the model and view don't need to know anything about each other.

-ChocolateChip-UI provides a very efficient way for mediators to communicate with the model and view without having to know to much about either.
+ChocolateChip-UI provides a very efficient way for mediators to communicate with the model and view without having to know about either.
 This can be done using the built-in `pub/sub` methods.
-Your model subscribes to broadcasts and publish broadcasts, and your view publishes broadcasts whenever the user interacts with it.
+Your models subscribe to broadcasts and publish broadcasts, and your view publishes broadcasts whenever the user interacts with it.
 The mediator can subscribe or publish as well, allowing it to update the view or interact with the model through the publication of broadcasts.
 At the moment this may not seem very useful and perhaps even a bit confusing, so we'll introduce some examples of how to set up a mediator with `pub/sub` broadcasts.

 Here's the markup for our example.
 We want to bind the `h3` in the second list item to the input in the first list item, so that as the user enters data in the text input, the `h3` gets updated automatically.